Nog-Frog/pokered-girl/README.md

 It has been modified to allow Hebrew language compatibility, and is in the process of being translated into Hebrew.

+If you'd like to contribute Hebrew translations, please do contact me either or on Discord (I'm Nog#4061) for a short style guide (style guide link TBA).

+# Credit

 Almost all of the code for Hebrew compatibility is from [**LIJI32**](https://github.com/LIJI32)'s old modification on top of pokered, called [pokeadom](https://github.com/LIJI32/pokeadom).